Ads

 Results From The WOW.Com Content Network

-Asperger syndrome (AS), also known as Asperger's syndrome or Asperger's, was a diagnosis used to describe a neurodevelopmental disorder characterized by significant difficulties in social interaction and nonverbal communication, along with restricted, repetitive patterns of behavior and interests.
+Asperger syndrome (AS), also known as Asperger's syndrome or Asperger's, is a diagnostic label that has historically been used to describe a neurodevelopmental disorder characterized by significant difficulties in social interaction and nonverbal communication, along with restricted, repetitive patterns of behavior and interests.
 [5]

 Autistic adults' verbal communication skills largely depend on when and how well speech is acquired during childhood.
 [96] Autistic people display atypical nonverbal behaviors or show differences in nonverbal communication.
 They may make infrequent eye contact, even when called by name, or avoid it altogether.